 The KM70 is also a good performer in terms of noise levels.
 Although most buyers claimed that the compressor is way too loud and can be unbearable, given its big size, it is much quieter than other large dehumidifiers.

-The takeaway here is that if you are looking for a quieter dehumidifier you can use other than the basement, then there are better options available.
+The takeaway here is that if you are looking for a quieter dehumidifier you can use other than the basement, there are better options available.

-Kenmore can’t dehumidify a room down to 41 percent relative humidity, is already a big disadvantage.
-Plus, the test environment was only a mere 50 square feet, which is smaller than the average bedroom.
+Kenmore can’t dehumidify a room down to 41 percent relative humidity is already a big disadvantage.
+The test environment was also 50 square feet smaller than the average bedroom.

-Key Features, Functionality
+Kenmore KM70 Key Features, Functionality

 The KM70 humidistat can be set in 5 percent increments— a standard for all compressor-based dehumidifiers.

 The Kenmore unit has a timer that can be set in 1-hour increments for up to 12 hours.
-It can only be set to a delayed start, but not a delayed stop.
+It can only be set to a delayed start but not a delayed stop.

 The Kenmore KM70 dehumidifier features both auto mode and continuous mode.
-Pressing its down arrow beyond 35 percent of humidity level will activate the unit’s continuous mode, displaying “Lo” on the Led display.
+Pressing its down arrow beyond 35 percent humidity level will activate the unit’s continuous mode, displaying “Lo” on the Led display.

-Pressing “Settings” until the “Auto” LED illuminates sets the unit to auto mode, setting the desired humidity level of 50 percent and fan speed to auto.
+Pressing “Settings” until the “Auto” LED illuminates the unit to auto mode, setting the desired humidity level of 50 percent and fan speed to auto.

-Take note that the fan speed can be set auto even on the manual mode while the desired humidity level is manually set.
+Note that the fan speed can be set auto even on the manual mode while the desired humidity level is manually set.

 Kenmore is also fully equipped with the “Cycle Timer” Settings.
 This allows you to set the unit’s cycle to 12, 6, or 3 hours.
-For instance, if set for 6 hours, the dehumidifier will dehumidify for 6 hours then cycle off for another 6 hours.
+For instance, if set for 6 hours, the dehumidifier will dehumidify for 6 hours and then cycle off for another 6 hours.

-Cleancel Antimicrobial Treatment
+Cancel Antimicrobial Treatment

 Like most dehumidifiers, the Kenmore 70-pint dehumidifier requires an external adapter to install the unit’s drain outlet before connecting a standard garden hose for continuous draining.

-Ease of Use, Maintenance, and upkeep
+Kenmore KM70 Ease of Use, Maintenance, and upkeep

 LED Display Clarity

 Only the set humidity level is displayed.
-Also, there is not check filter light which illuminates in order to alert you when to replace or clean the air filter, so you could just keep on guessing when to do the unit’s maintenance.
+Also, no check filter light illuminates to alert you when to replace or clean the air filter, so you could keep guessing when to do the unit’s maintenance.

-You will then press the up and down arrow buttons in order to set the humidity level.
+You will then press the up and down arrow buttons to set the humidity level.
 Labeling a function that allows you to set the humidity manually as “Humidity” is somewhat ambiguous.

 The KM70 features a bottom slide-out filter that is fairly standard for its size.
-And while other dehumidifiers have more easily accessible filters, with the KM70 you will not be removing or replacing the air filter so often, so air filter removal works just fine.
+And while other dehumidifiers have more easily accessible filters, with the KM70, you will not be removing or replacing the air filter so often, so air filter removal works just fine.

-However, if you think you can afford the high price tag and its features will do in your opinion, then we simply can’t stop you in your decision.
+However, if you think you can afford the high price tag and its features will do in your opinion, then we can’t stop you in your decision.